 Banff National Park

-Snowy mountains, clear blue lakes and green forests make Banff National Park a wonderful bucket list destination.
-With an area of 6,641 square kilometers, you can walk around with your mouth open for months.
-Highlights are the bright blue lakes Moraine Lake and Lake Louise and the amazing Johnston Canyon.
+Snowy mountains, clear blue lakes and green forests make Banff National Park a wonderful dreamy destination.
+With an area of 6,641 square kilometres (2548 square miles), you can walk around with your mouth open for months.
+Highlights are the bright blue lakes Moraine Lake, Lake Louise and the amazing Johnston Canyon.

 Best time to visit

 Banff National Park can be visited all year round.
 During winter you can wear your skis on the slopes and the rest of the year the pristine wilderness is a Mecca for walkers.
 Click here for climate information in Banff.